mmeda249/amuse-bouche-bar-and-grill/README.md

-# Amuse Bouche Bistro
+# Amuse-Bouche Bistro
-Amuse Bouche Bistro is a fictional Mediterranean fusion restaurant located in Georgetown, Washington D.C.
+Amuse-Bouche Bistro is a fictional Mediterranean fusion restaurant located in Georgetown, Washington D.C.

 ## Table of contents